On geometry of $Q^{(2k)}_g$-curvature: Introduction

 then $u$ must be a constant. \end{theorem}

 This paper is organized as follows.
 In Section \ref{sec:log potential}, we establish key estimates for logarithmic potentials, which serve as foundational tools for our subsequent analysis.
 Section \ref{sec:non-negative R_g} is devoted to investigation of the growth properties of the function $u$ under appropriate scalar curvature assumptions, culminating in the proof of Theorem \ref{thm: int-Q^n-between 0,1}.
 In Section \ref{sect:positive-Q_4}, we discuss the positivity of lower order $Q$-curvatures and Ricci curvature.
 As an application, we finish the proof of Theorem \ref{thm: positive Ricci}.
 Section \ref{sec:A_inftyweight} provides essential background on strong $A_\infty$ weights, preparing for our final results.
 In Section \ref{sec: proof of integral growth}, we present the proofs of Theorems \ref{thm:Yau's conjecture} and \ref{thm:Q^2k_g growth_on_geodesic_ball}.
 In Section \ref{sec:gap theorem}, we discuss the gap theorems for $Q^{(2k)}_g$ and prove Theorem \ref{thm:Q^2k_g gap theorem} and Theorem \ref{thm:Q^2k_g gap theoremfor logr}.
-Finally, we give some remarks on the vanishing iso-perimetric ratio case in Section \ref{sec:vanishing I_g}.
+Finally, we give some remarks on the vanishing isoperimetric ratio case in Section \ref{sec:vanishing I_g}.

+The first author would like to thank Fang Wang for helpful discussions and for bringing the work \cite{Wang Fang} to his attention.
 The second author is partially supported by Hong Kong General Research Fund “New frontiers in singular limits of nonlinear partial differential equations".
 The third author is supported by NSFC (No.12171231).